cthrash/project-oxford-cpp/weblm/Windows/Sample-Console/GetJointProbability/README.md

 Web Language Model (WebLM) Sample Application
 ========================

-GetConditionalProbability is sample command-line tool to demonstrate the use of the [Project Oxford](<https://projectoxford.ai>) C++ WebLM ClientLibrary.
+GetJointProbability is a sample command-line tool to demonstrate the use of the [Project Oxford](<https://projectoxford.ai>) C++ WebLM ClientLibrary.

 This tool shows you the conditional probability of a give word in a context.
 You can specify multiple phrases by separating them with a double-hyphen.